roughnecks/ZED/README.md

 `botSteamID3`: See Above

 `customGame`: This is Non-Steam Game Played by the BoT - Something like "Trash BoT - Accepting Junk" or whatever you want.

-`lockedItems`: This is an array of Items you don't want to be traded by the BoT (maybe you're using them in your profile, like a background).

 `familyViewPin`: If your account has Family View enabled, you need to supply your PIN here.